rhettchase/reading-notes/README.md

 # Code Fellows Reading Notes

-This site houses all of my Reading Notes of key learnings for Code Fellows software development courses.
+This site serves as a respository of all of my reading notes of key learnings for Code Fellows software development courses.

 ## About me

-I'm an Air Force veteran, attending the Air Force Academy and going on to serve ~7 years as a Contracting Officer.
-I consider myself a life-long learner and have always enjoyed learning new skills and seeing where my curiosity takes me.
-I got my MBA and was a managagement Consultant for 5 years, focusing on strategy and operations.
+Hi everyone, my name is Rhett Chase (she/her).
+I'm an Air Force veteran, commissioned through the Air Force Academy and going on to serve ~7 years as a Contracting Officer.
+I then pursued my MBA and was a managagement Consultant for 5 years, focusing on strategy and operations.

+>I consider myself a life-long learner and have always enjoyed learning new skills and seeing where my curiosity takes me.

 I have always loved technology and been curious about learning to code, considering it a creative way to solve problems.